nathanielgraham/ecltidy/README.md

 ## Description
 ecltidy reads an ECL file from STDIN and outputs the reformatted file to STDOUT.
 This is a work in progress and offers very basic features at the moment.
+Use at your own risk.

 ## Install
 Simply copy ecltidy.pl to any directory in your system PATH.
 Typically `$HOME/bin` (or `%USERPROFILE%/bin` on Windows).